apache/arrow/site/powered_by.md

 in descriptions is also always allowed, as in "BigCoProduct is a widget for Apache Arrow".

-### OpenSource Projects
+### Open Source Projects

 To add yourself to the list, please email dev@arrow.apache.org with your organization name, URL, a list of which Arrow components you are using, and a short description of your use case.

 * **[Apache Parquet][3]:** A columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.
 The C++ and Java implementation provide vectorized reads and write to/from Arrow data structures.
 * **[Apache Spark][7]:** Apache Spark™ is a fast and general engine for large-scale data processing.
 Spark uses Apache Arrow to
   1. improve performance of conversion between Spark DataFrame and pandas DataFrame
   2. enable a set of vectorized user-defined functions (`pandas_udf`) in PySpark.
+* **[Dask][15]:** Python library for parallel and distributed execution of dynamic task graphs.
+Dask supports using pyarrow for accessing Parquet files
 * **[GeoMesa][8]:** A suite of tools that enables large-scale geospatial query and analytics on distributed computing systems.
 GeoMesa supports query results in the Arrow IPC format, which can then be used for in-browser visualizations and/or further analytics.
+* **[libgdf][14]:** A C library of CUDA-based analytics functions and GPU IPC support for structured data.
+Uses the Arrow IPC format and targets the Arrow memory layout in its analytic functions.
+This work is part of the [GPU Open Analytics Initiative][11]
+* **[MapD][10]:** in-memory columnar SQL engine designed to run on GPUs.
+MapD supports Arrow for data ingest and data interchange via CUDA IPC handles.
+This work is part of the [GPU Open Analytics Initiative][11]
+* **[pandas][12]:** data analysis toolkit for Python programmers. pandas supports reading and writing Parquet files using pyarrow.
+Several pandas core developers are also contributors to Apache Arrow.
 * **[Ray][5]:** A flexible, high-performance distributed execution framework with a focus on machine learning and AI applications.
 Uses Arrow to efficiently store Python data structures containing large arrays of numerical data.
 Data can be accessed with zero-copy by multiple processes using the [Plasma shared memory object store][6] which originated from Ray and is part of Arrow now.
 * **[Turbodbc][4]:** Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification 2.0.

 ### Companies and Organizations